pnnl/Hydro-Oscillations/README.md

 2) C1_N44_5300 - Break insertion for WH = 0.8, HR = 20%
 3) C3_N44_5300 - Break insertion for WH = 0.7, HR = 20%

-Logic explained in Automated Script subsection is used to create these examples.
+<p align="justify"> Logic explained in Automated Script subsection is used to create these examples.
 The break insertion is carried out at bus 5300 in the Nordic 44 test system.
 A 500 MW load which was originally out of service was brought in-service and back to out-of-service after 0.5 seconds as part of break insertion test.
-The subsequent output files can be used for the modal analysis.
+The subsequent output files can be used for the modal analysis.</p>